seirana/WESscDRS/README.md

 * [WESscDRS](https://github.com/seirana/WESscDRS/blob/main/docs/WESscDRS)

 # Funding
-The project was funded by the German Research Foundation (DFG) Research Unit ????.
+The project was funded by the German Research Foundation (DFG) as part of the Research Unit ????.